AngloPatriot/crazzzoptimizer/README.md

 # crazzzoptimizer
-download zip then take crazzz_optimizer and put it in your mods folder
+click code then click download zip and rename it from crazzzoptimizer.zip to crazzzoptimizer.jar